Garlic oil

 Garlic oil is the volatile oil derived from garlic.
 It is usually prepared using steam distillation, and can also be produced via distillation using ether.
 It is used in cooking and as a seasoning, a nutritional supplement, and also as an insecticide.

 Preparation

 Garlic oil is typically prepared using steam distillation, where crushed garlic is steamed with the resultant condensation containing the oil.
 Garlic oil contains volatile sulfur compounds such as diallyl disulfide, a 60% constituent of the oil.
 Steam-distilled garlic oil typically has a pungent and disagreeable odor and a brownish-yellow color.
 Its odor has been attributed to the presence of diallyl disulfide.
 To produce around 1 gram of pure steam-distilled garlic oil, around 500 grams of garlic is required.
 Undiluted garlic oil has 900 times the strength of fresh garlic, and 200 times the strength of dehydrated garlic.

 Ether can also be used to extract garlic oil.
-A type of garlic oil involves soaking diced or crushed garlic in vegetable oil, but this is not pure garlic oil; rather it is a garlic-infused oil.
+Another type of garlic oil involves soaking diced or crushed garlic in vegetable oil, but this is not pure garlic oil; rather it is a garlic-infused oil.